A-n-d-R-o/MiQE-Mini-Quantum-Emulator/README.md

 ## Installation

-To use, place [MiQE.py](MiQE.py) into the same directory as the file you are importing to, ensuring you have the required packages installed on your system, and then simply run:
+To use, place [MiQE.py](MiQE.py) into the same directory as the file you are importing to and, ensuring you have the required packages installed on your system, simply run:
 ```python
 from MiQE import *
 ```